Pokedash01/job-hunter/README.md

 ## 🔄 GitHub Actions Automation

-The engine is configured to run automatically on schedule via `.github/workflows/run_engine.yml`.
-It restores tracked cache databases, executes `main.py`, commits freshly generated PDFs to `generated_docs/`, and pushes them back to `main` with `[skip ci]`.
+The engine is configured to run automatically on schedule via `.github/workflows/run_engine.yml`. `job_applications.xlsx` is intentionally excluded from git tracking (see `.gitignore`) to avoid modify/delete and binary-merge conflicts on repeated runs — it's restored between runs via `actions/cache` instead.
+Each run executes `main.py`, commits freshly generated PDFs to `generated_docs/`, and pushes them back to `main` with `[skip ci]`.